Canadiens fire Ducharme, hire St. Louis as interim coach

 MONTREAL (AP) — The Montreal Canadiens fired coach Dominique Ducharme on Wednesday and made Hall of Famer Martin St. Louis the interim coach of the team with the NHL's worst record.

 Ducharme was dismissed after Montreal began its season with a dismal 8-30-7 record for a league-worst 23 points.
-The 48-year-old's last game was a 7-1 loss to the New Jersey Devils on Tuesday, Montreal's fifth straight defeat.
+The 48-year-old's last game was a 7-1 loss to the New Jersey Devils on Tuesday night, Montreal's seventh straight defeat.
+The team has yet to post back-to-back wins this season.

-The Canadiens went 23-46-14 in 83 regular-season games under Ducharme and 13-6 in postseason play, making the Stanley Cup final for the first time since 1993.
+The Canadiens went 23-46-14 in 83 regular-season games under Ducharme and 13-6 in postseason play, making the Stanley Cup Final last season for the first time since winning their 24th and last Stanley Cup in 1993.

 “We would like to sincerely thank Dominique for his work and contributions to the Montreal Canadiens organization.
 At this point in the season, we felt it was in the best interest of the club to make a change,” Canadiens general manager Kent Hughes said in a statement.